DanilSko/udracor/ezdramadescription.md

 any other line without these special symbols will be treated as direct speech of the last encoded speaker (`@`)

 `~` means next lines are poetic text (will be encoded in `<l>`-s instead of a `<p>`)

+### 2. Metadata

+You can also encode some metadata for the header in the same file:

+`author:` means the line contains the author of the play

+`title:` means the line contains the main title of the play

+`subtitle` means the line contains the subtitle of the play

 ## Example